creechy/script-henplus-plugin/README.md

 There will be two predefined variables from HenPlus you can access

     _session    - the current SQL session
     _henplus    - the HenPlus instance
+    _dispatcher - the HenPlus command dispatcher

 You can also create a script called `script.mvel` in `$HOME/.henplus` that will be executed  after each command is completed.
 There will be several predefined variables

-    _session - the current SQL session
-    _command - the full command that was executed _result  - the status of the last command
+    _command    - the full command that was executed _result     - the status of the last command _session    - the current SQL session
     _henplus    - the HenPlus instance
+    _dispatcher - the HenPlus command dispatcher

 So for example if you want to automatically do something after connections are made, like enabling auto-commit, you can create a script like

     if (_command.startsWith("connect") && _result == 0) {
       _henplus.msg().println("Enabling auto-commit.");
-      _henplus.getDispatcher().execute(_session, "set-session-property auto-commit true");
+      _dispatcher.execute("set-session-property auto-commit true");
     };